Rittenschober-Böhm J, Schwindt E, Hogeveen M, Mader S, Thiele N

 Training documentation

-Hand hygiene facilities e.g. sinks and disinfection solutions are provided near the patient.
-(15)
+Hand hygiene facilities e.g. sinks and disinfection solutions are provided at the point of care.
+(12)

 A (Moderate quality)